 Modeling individual differences in learning using ACT-R

-To capture the interplay between RL, declarative memory, and WM in an integrated model, we a series of models using the ACT-R cognitive architecture (Anderson, 2007).
-ACT-R was an obvious choice for this study because of its expansive, flexible, and manipulable integration of mechanisms.
+To capture the interplay between RL, declarative memory, and WM in an integrated model in individual learners, we built a series of models using the ACT-R cognitive architecture (Anderson, 2007).
+ACT-R was an obvious choice for this study because of its expansive, flexible, and manipulable integration of learning mechanisms.
 In ACT-R, knowledge is represented in two possible formats, procedural and declarative.
 Procedural knowledge is represented as procedural rules whose usability is learned through RL (Ceballos et al., 2020; Stocco et al., 2010).
 Declarative knowledge is represented as explicit memories.
 Explicit memories decay over time, but their activation can be momentarily increased through spreading activation, an attentional mechanism that can be used to maintain information for a brief amount of time and predicts individual differences in working memory capacity (Daily et al 2001).
 Finally, ACT-R is a realistic “end-to-end” modeling tool that includes multiple models to capture sensorimotor interactions with a task.

 In the current study, we built four models to model typical learning trajectories and outcomes in a declarative memory only system (LTM model) with a variable WM analog, a RL only system (RL model) and two combined RL, WM, and LTM models (RL-LTM models).
 These models would allow us to uncover the potential contributions of declarative memory to the RLWM task.